-It is fine to ask, "What can I do with a major in ______?"
-But it is equally important to ask, "What do I want to do?"
+It is not terribly helpful to pose the question, "What can I do with a major in ______?"
+The answer in nearly all cases is "anything."
+Instead consider this: "What role do I want to play?"

-While you are in college, you must answer two big questions.
+While you are in college, you will ruminate on - among other things - two big questions.
 What do I want to major in? and What type of work would I most enjoy after graduation?
 They are not the same question.
 A major is a field of academic inquiry, and a subject you will study in depth.
 Your selection of a major should be based simply on your own curiosity.
 What most interests you?
 What subject is most fun to study?

 In choosing a career, however, you must consider much more than just what kinds of courses you like to take.
 (Taking courses, after all, will not be your career.)
 For example, what kind of people do you like to be with?
 Do you prefer questions with answers, or questions that lead to more questions?
 Do you enjoy physical challenges?
 Do you like persuading people to change their minds?
 At the end of the day, is it important to you to see something physical and tangible, that you made that day?

 To find a satisfying career, you must make a good match between your interests and the demands of a job, and between your personality and a work environment.

 Most students find choosing a career much harder than choosing a major.
 You probably haven't been exposed to very many fields before coming to college, and you'll need to do some research.